 Dog friendly?
 Yes, off leash

 Fees/Permits?
 There is no permit, but there is a $6 fee along the Mirror Lake Highway.
 You can purchase your pass at a ranger station when you enter the Uintas (just pass Kamas, UT), or purchase a pass at one of the several Self-Serve stations located along the highway.
 You can also use a National Park Pass or annual American Fork Pass to get in free!

 The trailhead is located on the West side of the road across from the Sulphur Campground.
 The parking lot can fit about 10 cars.

 This trail is officially called The Whiskey Trail, which leads to Bourbon Lake.

 Everyone asks about mosquitos in the Uintas.
 Yes, they are bad!
 Always bring bug spray with you.
 The only spray I’ll use is Ben’s 100% Deet.
 You can find it at any outdoor store, Walmart, or even Amazon.
 I think Ben’s works the best, but just make sure you don’t rub your eyes after putting it on – trust me it stings!
 I also treat my clothes with Permetherin.
-You can buy this at Walmart for about $8 bottle.

 Overall I thought this was a really easy but pretty trail.
 It would be great for kids, older adults, and dogs.